bhc91/ReWheel/README.md

 - **User Authentication**: Secure login and registration, with separate roles for "customer" and "supplier".
 - **Part Offering**: Suppliers can add new automotive parts with details like price, quantity, and estimated delivery.
 - **Catalogue**: Customers can browse available parts and view detailed information if logged in.
-- **Buying and Selling**: Facilitates transactions through PartWatch’s marketplace.
+- **Buying and Selling**: Facilitates transactions through ReWheel’s marketplace.